mkudija/mkudija.github.io/reading-notes/_md/2021-12-08-He Leadeth Me.md

 >*In green pastures he makes me lie down; to still waters he leads me.* <br>–[[Ps-23#v2]]

+>And the greatest grace God can give such a man is to send him a trial he cannot bear with his own powers—and then sustain him with his grace so he may endure to the end and be saved.

 ## Prologue
 - "Men died in those camps, especially those who gave up hope."
 (12)